Personal & business branding style guide

 We’ll work through each shots one by one, capturing a mix of photos from headshots and environmental portraits to detail photos and action shots.
 Our goal is to create a diverse album of images, so we will vary up your wardrobe, your hair, add props and accessories, and change locations to create all the looks you want.

 Unlike your school photos, I'll coach and guide you the entire time we’re working together.
 I’ll give you enough posing direction so you feel confident but still look natural and not ultra-posed.
-We’ll chat, play, and have a good time while I capture authentic photos of your fantastic self.
 You’ll feel fully prepared and relaxed throughout your session, hopefully forgetting that you’re even in front of the camera.

 Shops we love